desquive/valentines-day/README.md

 # Code a Valentine's Day Card
 Today, you will learn how to code a Valentine's Day card using React!
-First, you will need to install a couple of dependencies in order to get this started.
+First, if you don't have Node or Homebrew installed, you will need to in order to get started.

 ## For MacOS (or Linux) Users
 ### Installing Homebrew